knowmad411dev/MyBrain/Notes/Self.md

 ---
 Tags:
 - self
-- psychology
-- consciousness
 ---

+## **Self

 ### **Definition**:

-The **Self** refers to an individual’s awareness of their own [[Identity]], thoughts, [[Emotions]], and experiences.
+The **Self** refers to an individual’s awareness of their own Identity, thoughts, Emotions, and experiences.
 It is a construct that integrates one’s sense of being, shaped by both internal cognition and external interactions.

 ### **Key Components**:

 1. **Self-Concept**: The beliefs and perceptions an individual holds about themselves, including attributes like personality, abilities, and values.
-2. **[[Self-Awareness]]**: The conscious recognition of oneself as a distinct entity, capable of reflection and self-examination.
+2. **Self-Awareness**: The conscious recognition of oneself as a distinct entity, capable of reflection and self-examination.
 3. **Self-Esteem**: How one values or perceives their own worth and capabilities.
 4. **Self-Continuity**: The perception that one remains the same person over time, despite changes in behavior, thoughts, or circumstances.